The majority of this guide is tailored for Windows users.

 Securing your computer

-Most of these tips are a given, but it's good to remember to remember that they are quite important to adhere to.
+Most of these tips are a given, but it's good to remember that they are quite important to adhere to at all times.

 - Use Secunia PSI to keep software constantly up to date.